 I was afraid if I stayed too long I would be swept off the rock all together.
 But it gave me a good vantage point to get the shot I had in my head.
-As you can see by this shot, the water was rising and the longer I stood there the more I thought I would get swallowed up by the sea and miss the shot of this amazing sunset as it was being swallowed by the pacific.
-I knew I only had a few more minutes before I was going to find a different spot or worse, rejoin the photographer’s up on the bluffs.
+I knew I only had a few more minutes before I was going to find a different spot or worse, rejoin the photographers up on the bluffs.

 So I snapped a few more shots as the foreground was getting darker and more silhouetted by the sun.
 Ultimately I decided that I really didn’t like this view and it wasn’t at all what I was hoping to photograph.
 I wanted something with character.
 Something a little surreal and almost ghostly.
 As I turned around to see where I could go to setup I saw one of the most amazing displays happening right behind me.

 I saw this wonderful island and it was just bathed in beautiful warm light.
 So, I hopped off my rock and scurried across the black pebble beach and setup my tripod.
 I originally had my F/1.4 35 mm lens affixed to my camera.
-That’s a fantastic lens but the island seemed too distant to be interesting.
+That’s a fantastic lens but the island seemed too distant, and it wasn’t interesting.

-With the ND filter I could slow my shutter enough to let the last bit of light build up on the rocks, blur the water and not overexpose the still fairly bright sky.
-It was a good call as it resulted in this amazingly beautiful shot.
+With the ND filter, I could slow my shutter enough to let the last bit of light build upon the rocks, blur the water to get that wonderfully surreal look, and not overexpose the still fairly bright sky.
+I rarely go for a surreal look in my photography but in this case, It was a good call as it resulted in this amazingly beautiful shot.
 Next time you’re watching a beautiful sunset, turn around and take it all in because sometimes, and I do mean sometimes, the action could be happening behind you.